 If the procedure has been successful, vertigo will be gone upon standing.

-While infusions of the fresh, dried herbs are relatively easy to prepare, in that dosage is difficult to accurately compute by this method, dried prepared capsules are generally suggested in the following dosage:
+While infusions of the fresh, dried herbs are relatively easy to prepare, dosage is difficult to accurately compute by this method.
+Dried prepared capsules are generally suggested in the following dosage:

 For those unfamiliar with homeopathic methodology, this ancient science of like-cures-like connects naturally-occurring substances with specific symptoms, rather than general disease.
 For example, for individuals experiencing vertigo when tilting their head forward, prepared borax is prescribed.